Leopoldofca/odin-recipes/README.md

 # git_project
-1st oficial project going trhough "The odin Project".
+1st official project going through "The odin Project".
+I have focused on the basic steps on this first look and then later I pretend to comeback and make it more appealing.
-Remember to check the "repos/git_test" for informations.